 ‘Why add spreadsheet data to ArcGIS Online?’
 Maybe not a typical question from a 9-year-old.
 But my nephew, Gio, wanted to know.
 He recently learned about spreadsheets in school.
 For homework, he was creating a spreadsheet of trees in his neighborhood.
 I told him I used spreadsheets to make maps.

 Tree data comes alive in 3D web apps.
-Learn how to make this app.

 ‘Maps are more interesting than spreadsheets.
 They have pictures instead of rows and columns of numbers and words.’
 Exactly.